 6- Error rate

-This refers to the number of corrupted packets over a network in relation to the total sent.
+This refers to the number of corrupted packets over a network about the total sent.
 A high error rate can indicate problems with network hardware or interference.

 7- Availability